co-operating-systems/Reactive-SoLiD/src/main/scala/run/cosy/http/auth/Auth.md

 WAC-Hint: ( "<.acl#foafRule>" "wac:agentClass";rel "<.acl#foaf>" \
    "rdf:type";rev;reason=r1 \
    "<https://alice.name/#i>" "security:controller";rev keyId )
-WAC-Hint: r1=( "<https://www.w3.org/People/Berners-Lee/#i>" "foaf:foaf";rel;reason=r2 "<https://alice.name/#i>")
+WAC-Hint: r1=( "<https://www.w3.org/People/Berners-Lee/#i>" "foaf:knows2";rel;reason=r2 "<https://alice.name/#i>")
 WAC-Hint: r2=( "<https://www.w3.org/People/Berners-Lee/#i>" "foaf:knows";rel <https://bblfish.net/people/henry/card/#me> \
     "foaf:knows";rel "<https://alice.name/#i>"
 ```

-In the above I am attempting to find a way to giving reasons for a relation seperately, in a
+In the above I am attempting to find a way to giving reasons for a relation separately, in a
 different `WAC-Hint` which decomposes the relation into constituent parts.
 (This is just
 a first draft of an idea).
-So in the main proof path we have that alice is of
+So in the main proof path we have that Alice is of
 type `<.acl#foaf>` which matches what is required of the rule.
 But we then need to explain why
-she is member of that class, and that is because she is a member of `<#TimFoaf>` and that is explained
+she is member of that class, and that is because Tim is related to her via `foaf:knows2`.
-because there is a link from Tim to alice via `foaf:foaf`.
-That link itself needs to be
-decomposed into two `foaf:knows` relations which is done in `r2`.
+That link itself needs to be decomposed into two `foaf:knows` relations which is done in `r2`.

 A lot of detail is missing in those rules.
+But the idea is that we start with the rules
+defined in the WAC Document, and follow the links to the key.
+Sometimes a link we follow can
+be proven as being built from smaller links for which we also can find justifying evidence
+by following links.

 We would like to perhaps simplify the reasoning also.
 We would like a generic equivalent
 of `<#foaf>` where we could just plug in the original person, and specify that the proof